kyma-project/community/internal/proposals/improvement-of-log-messages-usability.md

     - error and fatal message: Past tense started with for example "Failed to...", after that the error wrapped with some meaningful context but without additional "failed to" or "error occurred".
 For example: "Failed to provision runtime: while fetching release: while validating relese: release does not contain installer yaml"
     - info message: Present Continuous tense for the things that are about to be done, for example "Starting processing..." or past tense for the things that are finished, like "Finished successfully!"
     - notice and warning message: A short explanation on what happened and what this can cause.
 For example: "Tiller configuration not found in the release artifacts.
 Proceeding to the Helm 3 installation..." or "Connection is not yet established.
 Retrying in 5 minutes..."
-- context - structure of a contextual information such as operation (for example: "starting workers"), handler/ resolver (for example: "ProvisionRuntime"), controller, resource namespaced name, operation ID, instance ID, operation stage and so on.
+- context - structure of a contextual information such as operation (for example: "starting workers"), handler/ resolver (for example: "ProvisionRuntime"), controller, resource namespaced name (for example: "production/application1", operation ID, instance ID, operation stage and so on.
 User must be able to filter the logs that are needed so all the info provided here must be useful and be an unique minimal set for every operation.
 User must be able to find the needed resource in some store so provide here a name instead of an ID if it's easier to use later
 - traceID - 16-byte numeric value as Base16-encoded string.
 It'll be randomly generated for each request handling
     > TODO: Check if trace ID is necessary and how it should be implemented in our case.
-Suleyman will check it
+Suleyman will check it.
+Andreas pointed out that we should have in mind [OpenTelemetry standards](https://github.com/open-telemetry/oteps/pull/114/files)

 ### Log format examples